alexeilebedev/openacr/txt/acr_in.md

     acr_in sample -data > tempfile
     sample -in:tempfile
     # this is exactly the same as running sample -in:data

+### The -r option

+With the `-r` option, one can supply a regex of a ssimfile and get a list of all namespaces that require the ssimfile.
+This includes any dependent namespaces via the targdep table.

+### The -t option

+This option outputs a tree, grouped by namespace first.
+A ssimfile can appear in the output multiple times, once for each namespace that requires it

 ### The -checkable option